Drug kingpin Anthony Netzler headed 500kg meth operation to fund the 'high-life' - NZ Herald

 "Even then, that was by 1kg.
 [The largest] was 501kg in the far north.
 This is 500kgs."

-Two other men were also arrested for their involvement in the operation.
+Two other men also arrested for their involvement in the operation have previously been sentenced.

-In August 2020, Charles Scott Care was sentenced to 12 years and nine months' imprisonment having pleaded guilty to charges of importing methamphetamine, possessing meth for supply and for supply and supplying the drug.

-On June 23, Samuel Rhys Brooking was sentenced to a year of home detention on a charge of money laundering.

 Pollett told Justice Harland Netzler was "far more culpable and far more significantly involved" than those he recruited.